izikeros/blog/content/posts/notes/rag_fusion.md

 Category: note
 ---

 In the realm of Large Language Models (LLMs) such as ChatGPT, a new technique known as Retrieval Augmented Generation (RAG) is gaining prominence.
 This technique is designed to enhance a user's input by incorporating additional information from an external source.
 This supplementary data is then leveraged by the LLM to enrich the response it generates.
-In this blog post, we will delve deeper into the core concept of RAG-fusion, which revolves around multiple query generation and re-ranking of results.
+In this blog post, we will look deeper into the core concept of RAG-fusion, which revolves around multiple query generation and re-ranking of results.
 For other methods that can improve RAG performance see my other [[2023-11-01-boosting_RAG|article]].

 ## What is RAG-fusion?